-Special Events

-We will host a number of extra events over the course of the year to engage children in their learning and parents too.
-These may include International week, themed dressing up days, author visits, storytelling and Mother's/ Father's Day breakfasts.
+Special Events We host a number of extra events over the course of the year to engage children in their learning and parents too.
+These may include author visits, storytelling and Mother's/ Father's Day events.
+Throughout the year, each class has an opportunity for parents to come and watch them, either in a class assembly or a performance.
+Afterwards parents are invited to the classrooms to look at their child's books with them.

-Christmas Decoration Day in Year 1

-Friday Assembly

-Every Friday parents are invited to our assembly at 2.30 pm to share in celebrating the week.
-There are a variety of awards presented that include;

-- Bellbird Superstar certificates Teachers award children who have excelled in an activity that week.
-Our Bellbird Superstars, for that week, have their photo displayed in the entrance way for all to see. - A book If the children have completed the 28 stickers on their chart, they select a reading book.
-(This is for academic achievement) - Achievements made outside of school life such as Blue Peter Badge awards, environmental prizes, swimming awards etc.
+Friday Assembly Every Friday we have what we call Celebration assemblies.
+These are an opportunity to come together as key stages to share in the week's successes.
+There are a variety of awards presented that include; - Bellbird Superstar certificates Teachers award children who have excelled in an activity that week.
+Our Bellbird Superstars achievements are linked to our school aims to help remind children of our focus. - Books Children are rewarded stickers throughout the year on a personal sticker chart.
+The stickers are for specific individual achievements.
+Once the chart is complete, the child selects a reading book to take home as acknowledgement of their achievement. - Achievements made outside of school life such as Blue Peter Badge awards, environmental prizes, swimming awards etc. are also shared and celebrated. - In KS2 we share class word reading totals to encourage class competition and commitment to reading.
+Travel Plan We offer cycle shelters for use by the children and by parents.

-After the assembly, parents are welcome to stay and have a chat together and socialise before picking up their children.

-Sports

-We work with our 'cluster of schools' including Sawston Village College.
-Our aim is to enhance the take up of sporting opportunities by 5 to 16 year olds by increasing the percentage of school children who spend a minimum of two hours each week on high quality PE and school sport, within and beyond the curriculum.

-The ambition is to offer all children at least four hours of sport every week comprised of:

-- 2 hours high quality PE and school sport. - The opportunity for a further 2 3 hours beyond the school day (delivered by a range of school, community and club providers).

-Travel Plan

-We offer cycle shelters for use by the children and by parents.
 We strongly encourage the wearing of cycle helmets at all times.
 Every child at The Bellbird is given a cycle helmet when they begin at our school.
 The helmets are funded by our PTA - FABS.
 Everyone is asked to dismount at the school gates and push their bike to the cycle shelters.
 No one is permitted to cycle through the school car park.

 General Information

 The School Day

 The school day starts at 8.55 am with children encouraged to come straight into their classrooms from 8.45 am.
-A member of staff waits at the school gates to welcome children into school each morning.
-Morning break is between 10.25 am and 10.45 am (KS1), 10.50 am - 11.10 am (KS2) and lunchtime is between 11.45 pm and 1.00 pm (KS1/FS) and 12.15 pm and 1.15 pm (KS2).
+A member of the staff team waits at the school gates to welcome children into school each morning.
+Both key stages have a morning break and lunchtime is between 11.45 and 1.00pm (FS) 12.00 and 1.00pm (KS1) and 12.15 pm and 1.15pm (KS2).
 There is an afternoon break for the KS1 children.
-The school day finishes at 3.15 pm for Foundation Stage and Key Stage One children and 3.20 pm for Key Stage Two children.
+The school day finishes at 3.15pm for Foundation Stage and Key Stage One children and 3.20pm for Key Stage Two children.

-It is expected that children will be collected by parents, or that parents will make arrangements for the collection of their children.
-The School should be informed of arrangements for the collection of children at the end of the school day.

 Classes

-We currently have 14 classes, 6 for Key Stage 1 and 8 for Key Stage 2.
+We currently have 14 classes, 2 for EYFS, 4 for Key Stage 1 and 8 for Key Stage 2.
 All our classes are named after birds.

-The two Reception classes are Wrens and Robins Classes.
+Reception: Wrens and Robins

+Year 1: Wagtails and Sparrows

+Year 2: Skylarks and Goldfinches

+Year 3: Doves and Swallows

+Year 4: Nightingales and Swifts

+Year 5: Herons and Kingfishers

+Year 6: Owls and Eagles

 Admission to Foundation Stage at our School

-During the preceding Summer Term, there are several opportunities for pre-school children to visit the School.
-There is time for parents to come into school to meet the staff and to be given an information pack concerning the school and the curriculum.
-Every child is offered visits to school before they start school, where their class teacher comes to meet them.
+Once a place has been confirmed by our admissions team information will be sent regarding transition events.
+During the Summer Term prior to admission, there are several opportunities for pre-school children to visit the school and meet the team.
+There is time for parents to come into school to find out more about the reception year and what they can to prepare their child for the transition.
+The reception year starts with a reduced timetable to ensure the children have time to settle to the new routine.

-Observational drawings by Reception children using charcoal
+Observational drawings by Reception

-Tractors made using a range of materials from the recycling box
+Tractors made using a range of materials from the recycling box 18